I sold my house. Is this a good time to invest the cash?

 Even if you don’t reinvest your dividends, total return is still a useful – albeit theoretical – measure.

 By including both capital growth and dividends – and assuming all dividends were reinvested – it provides a standardized way to compare the returns of two securities, or the returns of a security and an index.
 (Many major indexes publish a total return version.
 For the S&P/TSX composite total return index, for example, enter TSXT-I in the search box at globeandmail.com.
-Historical values for the total return index can be found at on.ft.com/2ubBYZ7).
+Historical values for the total return index can be found here.

 Speaking of total returns, several readers have noticed that the calculator at longrundata.com – one of my go-to sources for total return data – has been down for the past few months.
 The website lost one of its data providers and the owners are trying to find an alternate supplier so they can put the calculator back online.